awsdocs/iam-user-guide/doc_source/id_credentials_temp_enable-regions.md

 ## Managing Global Endpoint Session Tokens<a name="sts-regions-manage-tokens"></a>

 Most AWS Regions are enabled for operations in all AWS services by default\.
 Those Regions are automatically activated for use with AWS STS\.
 Some Regions, such as Asia Pacific \(Hong Kong\), must be manually enabled\.
 To learn more about enabling and disabling AWS Regions, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.
 When you enable these AWS Regions, they are automatically activated for use with AWS STS\.
 You cannot activate the STS endpoint for a Region that is disabled\.
-Tokens that are valid in all AWS Regions are longer than tokens that are valid in Regions that are enabled by default\.
+Tokens that are valid in all AWS Regions include more characters than tokens that are valid in Regions that are enabled by default\.
 Changing this setting might affect existing systems where you temporarily store tokens\.

+You can change this setting using the AWS Management Console, AWS CLI, or AWS API\.

 **To change the Region compatibility of session tokens for the global endpoint \(console\)**